dragonathust/dre/README.md

 # dre
-Demo of DRE(An DMX Runtime Environment based on Linux) framework based on KVM
+Demo of DRE(DMX Runtime Environment based on Linux) framework based on KVM